 You can use their website service to translate your website or blog, click on the following link.

-http://www.gts-translation.com/tools/free-online-translation/ (Remember, sometimes the server is not running.)
+free-translation.net (Remember, sometimes the server might be down.)

-If the link above does not work you can use Bablic services.
-Click on the following URL www.bablic.com to translate your website.
+If the link above does not work you can try one of the following free online services.

 The following online text translator allows you to translate in 30 languages.
 The following is a list of some of the languages from French, German, Italian, Spanish, Arabic, Chinese, Swedish, Greek, Japanese, Korean, Portuguese, English, Russian. and more….